 MXR Digital Delay System I

 Note: David mentions that he used a Cornish board for the sessions although it’s not documented whether he used the Wall studio board or the Animals/Wall stage board.
-Roger Waters did play some of the guitars – mainly acoustics but also electrics and some of the sounds and effects might not be David’s.
+Roger Waters did play some of the guitars.
+Mainly acoustics but also electrics here and there.

 Guitars and amps recording sessions

 Fender Stratocaster The Black Strat

 – 1969 black alder body with a black pickguard, Charvel 22-frets maple neck and Fender 1971 neck and middle pickups and a Seymour Duncan custom SSL-1 bridge pickup